 The famous Burnett’s Bro’s - second generation John and William - in 1898 began the empire which became Burnett’s bakery, Inverness.

-This was taken on by the next generation and where Harry (second from the right) served his apprenticeship before becoming confectionery manager.
+This was taken on by the third generation (also William and John) and where Harry (second from the right) served his apprenticeship before becoming Confectionery Manager.

 Initial bakery construction.